 Residential property investors

-Following lending restrictions introduced by the Reserve Bank of New Zealand, we are unable to approve loans for residential investment properties if you have less than 35% deposit, unless your the loan falls within an exemption.
-Contact our Property Investment team to talk through your options.
+Following lending restrictions introduced by the Reserve Bank of New Zealand, you’ll need a minimum deposit of 35% to apply for a residential investor loan, unless your loan falls within an exemption.

-This restriction applies to new applications and/or top-ups.
+These restriction apply to new applications and/or top-ups.
 Applications for lending against owner-occupied property are also impacted if there is a residential investment property in the lending mix.
 Exemptions may apply such as if you are refinancing from another bank, or if your house is under construction.
-If you'd like to find out more, talk to our Property Investment team.
+If you’d like to find out more, call us on 0800 275 269.

 Customers with an existing home loan